jhpark16/JavaTitrationApplet/README.md

-# JavaTitrationApplet
+# Java Applet for Acid-Base Titration
 This is an Java applet of a virtual chemistry experiment for a web page.
-This repository can be opened using Eclipse IDE.
+This is a Java project using Eclipse IDE.
 An Eclipse Java A simple acid-base titration is simulated.
 A Java applet simulating acid base titration experiment for a web page.
 I was written using the initial Java Applet

+## Generation of Titrate.jar file
+The compiled code needs to be packaged as Titrate.jar file to be used for a web page.
+(1) Right click on the project from Package Explore in Eclipse.
+(2) Choose Export->Java->Jar file and then hit Next.
+(3) Choose src and resourced under JavaTitrationApplet.
+Unselect all other files on the right panel.
+Click "Finish".

-Acid base titration Java applet for a web page
+## Using this applet in a web page
+The Titration.html shows how the applet is used in a web page.
+Due to a security issue, the web page should be run locally.
+It shoud be installed on a web site.

 ## Panels
 The applet is composed of 8 sequential panels of dialogs.